MicrosoftDocs/bot-docs/articles/bot-service-debug-emulator.md

 ### Configure proxy settings

 When you are developing behind a corporate proxy, the emulator will use the configured environment variables `HTTP_PROXY` and `HTTPS_PROXY`, which specify the proxy URL route for HTTP and HTTPs requests respectively.

-This means that the emulator try to use the proxy to connect to `localhost`.
-Typically, the proxy will block the connection unless you perform the step described below.
+If you are connecting to a bot running on `localhost`, the emulator will first try to route through the proxy before connecting to `localhost`.
+Typically, the proxy will block the connection unless you specify that it should be bypassed for `localhost`.

-In order to bypass the `HTTP_PROXY` and `HTTPS_PROXY` settings and allow the emulator to connect to `localhost`, you must define the following environment variable on your local machine:
+In order to bypass the `HTTP_PROXY` and `HTTPS_PROXY` settings and allow the emulator to connect to `localhost`, on your local machine you must define the following environment variable :

 ```cmd
     NO_PROXY=localhost